Sammy92dec/the-gamerps/README.md

 ### <a id="strategy"></a>Strategy

-The goal is to make a well-functioning interesting website.
 The focus was on making the design a fun, user-friendly and creative site.

 ### <a id="scope"></a>Scope